Paper Submission Details

 - Front page to include title, author details (only after review), abstract and keywords.

-- Body of paper is 10 A4 pages (Georgia 10pt), excluding the front page but including references and appendices.
+- Body of paper is 10 A4 pages (Georgia 10pt), including references but excluding abstract and space for author details.

 - Acknowledgements and Copyright statement can be added on a final page and are excluded from the 10 page paper length.

-All submissions must be in pdf format and must use the ACIS 2017 paper Template.
+All submissions must be in .doc or .docx format and must use the ACIS2017 Paper Template.
 This document also contains the general guidelines for formatting of all submissions.

 Submission and Review Process